Cesarvieira14/MadeiraWebsite/readme.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-24ddc0f5d75046c5622901739e7c5dd533143b0c8e959d652212380cedb1ea36.svg)](https://classroom.github.com/a/GGwkV7WK)
 # CTEC3905 Assignment

 This repository is part of the Front-end Web Development course at De Montfort University.
-It includes basic boilerplate code to kickstart the development of a responsive and accessible website.

 ## Project Overview
 Objective: The main goal of "Uncover Madeira" is to showcase the beauty and uniqueness of Madeira Island, enhancing its visibility as a prime tourist destination.
 This project is designed to demonstrate proficiency in HTML, CSS, and JavaScript by building a responsive and accessible website that provides a comprehensive and engaging experience for visitors.